All Episodes

 Yeah, that would be a concern.

-And that would be something that would fall under the purview of my, my desk with regard to state security.
+And that would be something that would fall under the purview of my desk with regard to state security.

 And so there's a danger there, as we know.

-The Palantir folks, they have a function, but it's the regulation not to allow.
+It's got to be the palateers folks, they have a function, but it's the regulation not to allow.

-We had posse comitatis.
+We had posi comitatus.

-I grew up as a soldier understanding that, that we were not to target, we were not to attack, we were not to harm US citizens as members of the Department of Defense.
+I grew up as a soldier understanding that, that we were not to target, we were not to attack.

 Right.